Endimyonn/Ascalon/README.md

 ## Quick start
 Ascalon can be quickly set up by directly importing it into a Unity/Godot/C# project.
 Examples of how to define and use ConCommands and ConVars can be found in `Scripts/Stock Commands/BaseCommands.cs`.

 To call a ConCommand or ConVar, run `Ascalon.Call("<command> <args>")`.
 For example,
 - `Ascalon.Call("con_echo \"Hello World!\"")`
 - `Ascalon.Call("con_verbose true")`

 ### Starting Ascalon
 Ascalon must be loaded in.
 The method of doing so varies by project type.
-If using Unity, it is done by adding an object with the AscalonUnity script.
+If using Unity, it is automatic, and the loader can be configured from its prefab at `Modules/Unity/Resources/Ascalon Runner.prefab`.
 If using Godot, the "Ascalon Runner" scene should be added to Autoload.
 Otherwise, an instance may be instantiated and configured directly through whatever means you prefer.

 ### Frontend
 For Unity and Godot, Ascalon ships with a UI frontend implementation ready to go.
-If using Unity, the DebugConsoleCanvas prefab includes the frontend as well as a ready-to-go instance of AscalonUnity.
+If using Unity, the implementation is fully automatic, and loads itself when the project starts.
+The UI can be found at `Modules/Unity/Resources/Ascalon UI.prefab`.
 If using Godot, the "Ascalon Console UI" scene includes the frontend, and should be added to Autoload.

 ## Features